awsdocs/aws-cdk-guide/v2/resources.md

 ## Granting permissions<a name="resources_grants"></a>

-AWS constructs make least\-privilege permissions easy to achieve by offering simple, intent\-based APIs to express permission requirements\.
-Many AWS constructs offer grant methods that enable you to easily grant an entity, such as an IAM role or a user, permission to work with the resource without having to manually craft one or more IAM permission statements\.
+AWS constructs make least\-privilege permissions achievable by offering simple, intent\-based APIs to express permission requirements\.
+Many AWS constructs offer grant methods that you can use to grant an entity \(such as an IAM role or user\) permission to work with the resource, without having to manually create IAM permission statements\.

 The following example creates the permissions to allow a Lambda function's execution role to read and write objects to a particular Amazon S3 bucket\.
-If the Amazon S3 bucket is encrypted using an AWS KMS key, this method also grants the Lambda function's execution role permissions to decrypt using this key\.
+If the Amazon S3 bucket is encrypted with an AWS KMS key, this method also grants permissions to the Lambda function's execution role to decrypt with the key\.

 ------
 #### [ TypeScript ]